nlivaic/OAuth2OpenIdConnect/readme.md

   - `auth_time` - time of the original authentication.
 Unix time.
   - `amr` - authentication method references.
 An array of identifiers for authentication methods.
 E.g. "pwd" for password.
   - `nonce` - number only used once.
 Generated on the client, sent back by the IDP to prevent CSRF attacks.
-  - `at-hash` - access token hash value, linking this specific identity token to the access token.
+  - `at_hash` - access token hash value, linking this specific identity token to the access token.

 ##### Access token

 - Usually a JWT, but not necessarily.
+- Sent as Bearer token with each request to the API.
 - Access token authorizes the client application to access an API.
 - It is returned by the authorization endpoint.
-- The token is scoped to requested profiles.
 - Identity token has a claim `at_hash` linking the access token.
 Client app does limited validation by calculating its hash value and comparing to the identity tokens `at_hash`.
 - API also validates the access token.
 - Relevant claims:
+  - `sub` - user identifier, returned if using Open Id Connect (signaled by the `openid` scope).
+  - `iss` - issuing authority, the IDP.
-  - `aud` - the intended audience, i.e. names of API scopes.
-Optionally, it might also include names of IDP resources available with access token.
+  - `aud` - the intended audience, i.e. names of API scopes representing APIs that can be accessed with this access token.
+So, to access an Image Gallery API, the `aud` must say `imagegalleryapi` and the access token must be scoped to `imagegalleryapi`.
+Optionally, IDP might also include itself in the list (so client app can access e.g. `/userinfo`), but nowadays implementations will allow accessing the issuer by default.
   - `client_id` - client app identifier access token was issued to.
-  - `scope` - various scopes access token is scoped to.
-Each API is scoped.
-Identity information (e.g. `openid profile`) is scoped as well.
+  - `scope` - various scopes access token is scoped to, e.g. `openid profile imagegalleryapi`.

 #### Relevant endpoints